-Our audit committee consists of , and .
-Our board of directors has determined that each of and satisfy the listing standards of Nasdaq and SEC independence requirements. serves as the chair of our audit committee.
-We intend to comply with the listing requirement of Nasdaq regarding the composition of our audit committee within the transition period for newly public companies. is not "independent" due to , and we are relying on the phase-in schedules set forth in Nasdaq listing rule 5615(b)(1) with respect to 's service on the audit committee.
+Our audit committee consists of Ms. Popovits, Mr. Posard and Dr. Scott.
+Our board of directors has determined that each member of our audit committee satisfies the listing standards of Nasdaq and SEC independence requirements.
+Dr. Scott serves as the chair of our audit committee.
 The functions of this committee include, among other things:

-- evaluating the performance, independence and qualifications of our independent registered public accounting firm and determining whether to retain our existing independent registered public accounting firm or engage a new independent registered public accounting firm; - reviewing and approving the engagement of our independent registered public accounting firm to perform audit services and any permissible non-audit services; - · monitoring the rotation of partners of our independent registered public accounting firm on our engagement team as required by law; - prior to engagement of any independent auditor, and at least annually thereafter, reviewing relationships that may reasonably be thought to bear on their independence, and assessing and otherwise taking the appropriate action to oversee the independence of our independent auditor; - reviewing our annual and quarterly financial statements and reports, including the disclosures contained under the caption "Management's discussion and analysis of financial condition and results of operations," and discussing the statements and reports with our independent registered public accounting firm and management; - reviewing, with our independent registered public accounting firm and management, significant issues that arise regarding accounting principles and financial statement presentation and matters concerning the scope, adequacy and effectiveness of our financial controls; - reviewing with management and our independent registered public accounting firm any earnings announcements and other public announcements regarding material developments; - establishing procedures for the receipt, retention and treatment of complaints received by us regarding financial controls, accounting or auditing matters and other matters; - preparing the report that the SEC requires in our annual proxy statement; - reviewing and providing oversight of any related-person transactions in accordance with our related person transaction policy and reviewing and monitoring compliance with legal and regulatory responsibilities, including our code of business conduct and ethics; - reviewing our major financial risk exposures, including the guidelines and policies to govern the process by which risk assessment and risk management are implemented; - · reviewing related person transactions; - · reviewing on a periodic basis our investment policy; and - · reviewing and evaluating on an annual basis the performance of the audit committee and the audit committee charter.
+- evaluating the performance, independence and qualifications of our independent registered public accounting firm and determining whether to retain our existing independent registered public accounting firm or engage a new independent registered public accounting firm; - reviewing and approving the engagement of our independent registered public accounting firm to perform audit services and any permissible non-audit services; - monitoring the rotation of partners of our independent registered public accounting firm on our engagement team as required by law; - prior to engagement of any independent auditor, and at least annually thereafter, reviewing relationships that may reasonably be thought to bear on their independence, and assessing and otherwise taking the appropriate action to oversee the independence of our independent auditor; - reviewing our annual and quarterly financial statements and reports, including the disclosures contained under the caption "Management's discussion and analysis of financial condition and results of operations," and discussing the statements and reports with our independent registered public accounting firm and management; - reviewing, with our independent registered public accounting firm and management, significant issues that arise regarding accounting principles and financial statement presentation and matters concerning the scope, adequacy and effectiveness of our financial controls; - reviewing with management and our independent registered public accounting firm any earnings announcements and other public announcements regarding material developments; - establishing procedures for the receipt, retention and treatment of complaints received by us regarding financial controls, accounting or auditing matters and other matters;

+- preparing the report that the SEC requires in our annual proxy statement; - reviewing and providing oversight of any related-person transactions in accordance with our related person transaction policy and reviewing and monitoring compliance with legal and regulatory responsibilities, including our code of business conduct and ethics; - reviewing our major financial risk exposures, including the guidelines and policies to govern the process by which risk assessment and risk management are implemented; - · reviewing related person transactions; - · reviewing on a periodic basis our investment policy; and - · reviewing and evaluating on an annual basis the performance of the audit committee and the audit committee charter.

-Our board of directors has determined that qualifies as an audit committee financial expert within the meaning of SEC regulations and meets the financial sophistication requirements of the Nasdaq Listing Rules.
-In making this determination, our board has considered prior experience, business acumen and independence.
+Our board of directors has determined that Ms. Popovits qualifies as an audit committee financial expert within the meaning of SEC regulations and meets the financial sophistication requirements of the Nasdaq Listing Rules.
+In making this determination, our board has considered Ms. Popovits' prior experience, business acumen and independence.
 Both our independent registered public accounting firm and management periodically meet privately with our audit committee.